obtusedev/frontend/1_Quote/README.md

 -   Better way to notify user that quote was copied to clipboard rather than using `alert()`.
 -   Not a good distinction between clicking author name for wikiepdia page and coping quote.
 Clicking on author for wikipeida page actually triggers the copy to clickboard feature.

+> Status: unfinished.
+Access to more endpoints require api key.